datacommonsorg/data/scripts/india_plfs/wage_data/README.md

 ## About the Dataset
 Average wage/salary earnings (Rs.
 0.00) during the preceding calendar month from regular wage/salaried employment among the regular wage/ salaried employees in CWS for each State/ UT.

 ### Download Data

 #### PLES July 2018 - June 2019
-Wage data from PLES July 2018 - June 2019 is availabe as [XLSX](http://mospi.nic.in/sites/default/files/reports_and_publication/PLFS_2018_19_Anual/Table_42.xlsx).
+Wage data from PLES July 2018 - June 2019 is available as [XLSX](http://mospi.nic.in/sites/default/files/reports_and_publication/PLFS_2018_19_Anual/Table_42.xlsx).

 #### PLES July 2017 - June 2018
-Wage data from PLES July 2017 - June 2018 is availabe as embeded tables inside the  [PDF](http://mospi.nic.in/sites/default/files/publication_reports/Annual%20Report%2C%20PLFS%202017-18_31052019.pdf).Table format is same.
+Wage data from PLES July 2017 - June 2018 is available as embedded tables inside the  [PDF](http://mospi.nic.in/sites/default/files/publication_reports/Annual%20Report%2C%20PLFS%202017-18_31052019.pdf).
+Table format is the same.
 Extracted as XLSX using [tabula](https://github.com/tabulapdf/tabula) by running the command

 ```
 java -jar tabula-java.jar  -a 52.094,85.771,549.879,760.359 -p 400 "$1"